 All itineraries are subject to change due to occasional restrictions in opening times or days of some attractions.
 We cannot be held responsible for any changes due to closures or inclement weather.

-- 1 night motel accommodation the Swagsman Motor Inn Miles
+- 2 night’s motel accommodation at the Roma Explores Inn & the Swagsman Motor Inn Miles

 - 4 night’s accommodation at Wallaroo Outback Retreat

 - Self-guided tour of Big Rig Oil Patch